JeffIrwin/aoc-fortran/README.md

   * Sorting routines -- index array, in-place, type overloads
   * Grid problem and reading character matrices
   * Dijkstra problem (minheap)
-  * Recursion problem

-Much later:
-- Docker
-- CI/CD with GitHub actions
-- Experiment with fpm (or cmake) as a build system
-  * FPM has a "local dependency" option that I should be able to use to build my lib from a separate fpm.toml in its own dir.
-  * Make has been underwhelming.
-I have to clean in between switching debug/release or else have a very long, verbose, error-prone makefile

 ## References and links